Awis13/minilibx_mms_20200219_beta_mac_fix/README.md

 ## What's Fixed?

-We've addressed a few warnings and errors in the Swift code, including:
+I've addressed a few warnings and errors in the Swift code, including:

 - Properly initializing `UnsafeMutableRawPointer`
 - Using `withUnsafeMutableBytes` instead of the temporary pointer